Veganism: Nutrients and potential deficiencies

 Granola oatmeal with soy milk.
-Oatmeal is a rich source of manganese and a moderate source of protein, fiber, phosphorus, and zinc.
+Oatmeal is a rich source of manganese and a moderate source of protein, fibre, phosphorus, and zinc.

-Vegan diets tend to be higher in dietary fiber, magnesium, folic acid, vitamin C, vitamin E, iron, and phytochemicals, and lower in dietary energy, saturated fat, cholesterol, omega-3 fatty acid, vitamin D, calcium, zinc, and vitamin B_{12}.
+Vegan diets tend to be higher in dietary fibre, magnesium, folic acid, vitamin C, vitamin E, iron, and phytochemicals, and lower in dietary energy, saturated fat, cholesterol, long chain omega-3 fatty acid, vitamin D, calcium, zinc, and vitamin B_{12}.
 (Note: Winston J. Craig (The American Journal of Clinical Nutrition, 2009): "Vegan diets are usually higher in dietary fiber, magnesium, folic acid, vitamins C and E, iron, and phytochemicals, and they tend to be lower in calories, saturated fat and cholesterol, long-chain n–3 (omega-3) fatty acids, vitamin D, calcium, zinc, and vitamin B-12. ...
 A vegan diet appears to be useful for increasing the intake of protective nutrients and phytochemicals and for minimizing the intake of dietary factors implicated in several chronic diseases.")
 As a result of the elimination of all animal products, a poorly planned vegan diet can lead to nutritional deficiencies that counteract its beneficial effects and cause serious health issues, some of which can only be prevented with fortified foods or dietary supplements.

 Vitamin B_{12} supplementation is important because its deficiency can cause blood disorders and potentially irreversible neurological damage; this danger is also one of the most common in poorly planned non-vegan diets.
-The American Academy of Nutrition and Dietetics states that special attention may be necessary to ensure that a vegan diet provides adequate amounts of vitamin B_{12}, omega-3 fatty acids, vitamin D, calcium, iodine, iron, and zinc.
+The American Academy of Nutrition and Dietetics states that special attention may be necessary to ensure that a vegan diet provides adequate amounts of vitamin B_{12}, long chain omega-3 fatty acids, vitamin D, calcium, iodine, iron, and zinc.
 It also states that concern that vegans and vegan athletes may not consume an adequate amount and quality of protein is unsubstantiated.

 These nutrients are available in plant foods, with the exception of vitamin B_{12}, which can be obtained only from B_{12}-fortified vegan foods or supplements.
 Vitamin B_{12} deficiency occurs in up to 80% of all vegans in some Asian countries.
 Iodine may also require supplementation, such as using iodized salt.